kailevy/EthnoModel/reports/final_report.md

 #### Authors: Subhash Gubba & Kai Levy

 ## Abstract
 We investigate human behavior and social systems by using game theory in an agent-based model.
+In our model, agents play neighboring agents in a one-shot prisoner's dilemma game to gain reproductive advantage, and several different behaviors are allowed.
 In particular, we investigate ethnocentric behavior-- where agents are inclined to help only agents like them.
 First we reproduce experiments about the dominance of ethnocentric behaviors using the Mesa Python ABM library.
 Then, we extend it by implementing misperception, the chance for an agent to wrongly identify another agent, and conduct experiments to analyze it.
 We find that ethnocentrism's dominance is robust, still appearing when agents are misperceiving more than 50% of the time.

 ## Model and Validation
 To begin we replicate the agent-based ethnicity model proposed by Hartshorn, Kaznatcheev, and Shultz [1] and a few of their experiments to validate our implementation against theirs.